MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 While enterprise-grade software distribution solutions continue to evolve, the business rationale for centrally managing  updates remains the same: Maintain the security of Surface devices and keep them updated with the latest operating system and feature improvements.
 This is essential for sustaining a stable production environment and making sure that users aren't blocked from being productive.

-## Downloadable Surface update packages
+## What's in Surface driver and firmware updates

-Specific versions of Windows 10 have separate Windows Installer .msi files containing all the required cumulative driver and firmware updates for Surface devices.
+Windows Installer .msi files contain all the required cumulative driver and firmware updates for Surface devices.
 Update packages may include some or all the following components:

 - Wi-Fi and LTE
 - Video